Explore UAB

 Effective Date: 1999

-Responsible Party: University of Alabama Marnix E Heersink School of Medicine’s Associate Dean for Medical Education
+Responsible Party: University of Alabama Marnix E. Heersink School of Medicine’s Associate Dean for Undergraduate Medical Education

 Download full policy PDF

-Students at the University of Alabama at Birmingham Marnix E. Heersink School of Medicine must pass all required courses to graduate; additionally, students must pass the minimum number of weeks credit for each curriculum component required for graduation.
+Students at the University of Alabama at Birmingham Marnix E. Heersink School of Medicine must pass all required courses and curriculum components to graduate.
+Additionally, students must pass the minimum number of weeks credit for each curriculum component required for graduation.
 The Student Academic Standing Committee (SASC) determines all statuses and actions related to grades other than passing in one or multiple courses.

 Reason for Policy